The knight departs

 1933 - Berry Nieuwenhuys struck early on as we lost 2-1 at Maine Road, with South African-born forward Lance Carr making his reds bow.
 Alex Herd struck one of his eight goals against the reds, with Fred Tilson bagging one of his six past us.

-1967 - Roger Hunt was on the scoresheet while skippering the side for the first time as we were held to a 1-1 draw at Anfield, with Francis Lee netting for the visitors.
+1967 - Roger Hunt was on the scoresheet while skippering the side for the first time as we were held to a 1-1 draw at Anfield, with Francis Lee netting one of his six goals past us.
 Hunt and Tommy Lawrence had both separately been stuck in traffic getting to the match, whose start had to be delayed, leading to a hefty fine for the club.
 Both players eventually abandoned their cars and ran to the ground to try to make kick-off!

 1964 - Roger Hunt bagged the only goal of the game in the last minute as we won a European Cup tie at RSC Anderlecht, to reach the last eight by 4-0 on aggregate.
 We progressed as far as the Semi-final in our first ever season in European competition, where we lost to Internazionale in controversial circumstances.

-1978 - We lost 1-0 at Bristol City with the only goal being scored by former Blue Joe Royle.
+1978 - We lost 1-0 at Bristol City with the only goal being scored by former Blue Joe Royle, the last of his five against the reds.
 Ex-red Peter Cormack also played for the home side.

 1950 – We were thumped 4-1 at Anfield by Wolverhampton Wanderers with Billy Liddell netting our consolation from the spot.
 This was our biggest home defeat for four years as Johnny Walker nabbed a brace, with Roy Swinbourne netting one of his five goals against the reds, and Dennis Wilshaw scoring one of his seven past us.